atenie/programming-challenges/README.md

 ## Synopsis
 Small, mostly console-oriented C++ programs for the sake of variety to my programming learning experience.

+## What I've learned
+* 001->012 Have been basic things I've done in my beginner attempts at understanding various small concepts.
+* 013 Has been one of my more difficult projects in university, as it meant programming on my Ubuntu machine a CRUD/MVC in C++ with basic CSV file management, Qt GUI and code coverage that I've done via lcov.

 ## License
 Project created under the Simplified BSD License by Alexandru Tenie.